-In our vision, a user participating in a neighbourhood WMN is a node at different layers of the system architecture (physical, access, network, application, and social), as depicted in Figure 1.
-At the physical and network layers, terminals are usually assumed to comply with a predetermined protocol which prevents them from antagonizing and pursuing their own benefit in an autonomic fashion.
-In certain cases though, the interaction has a game theoretic nature and desirable behaviours emerge in the context of an antagonistic framework [7][8].
+In our vision, a user participating in a neighborhood WMN is a node at different layers of the system architecture (physical, access, network, application, and social), as depicted in Fig. 1.
+At the physical and network layers, terminals are usually assumed to comply with a predetermined protocol that prevents them from antagonizing and pursuing their own benefit in an autonomic fashion.
+In certain cases though, the interaction has a game theoretic nature and desirable behaviors emerge in the context of an antagonistic framework [7], [8].
 Power control is such an example.
-If energy consumption is not an issue (as in our case), then it is hard to discourage the terminals to use the maximum transmission power as they seek better link quality and more bandwidth, in which case they may cause the diminishment of bit rates for everybody due to excessive interference.
+If energy consumption is not an issue (as in our case), then it is hard to discourage the terminals from using maximum transmission power as they seek better link quality and more bandwidth, in which case they may cause diminished bit rates for everybody else due to excessive interference.

-At the network layer there is an even clearer need for explicitly agreed cooperation, and for incentives to promote it.
+At the network layer there is an even clearer need for to cooperation, and for incentives to promote that cooperation.
 In a WMN, users' available bandwidth will be reduced if they forward packets belonging to other nodes.
-This is a traditional problem in mobile ad-hoc networks (facing stringent resource constraints), which led to a significant research work regarding the provision of suitable and trustable incentives for cooperation ([9]-[11] among many others).
+This is a traditional problem in mobile ad-hoc networks (facing stringent resource constraints), which has led to significant research work regarding the provision of suitable and trustable incentives for cooperation (see [9]-[11] among many others).

-At another level, users participating in a peer-to-peer application (such as file sharing, backup services, or grid computing) need to contribute additional resources (e.g. content, storage, CPU cycles, etc).
+At another level, users participating in a peer-to-peer application (such as file sharing, backup services, or grid computing) need to contribute additional resources (e.g., content, storage, CPU cycles, etc.).
 But, ideally, they would prefer "free riding" on the contributions of their peers by consuming available resources and services without contributing themselves [12].
-Similar behaviour (called "lurking") arises also in the case of on-line communities where users' active participation is of critical importance.
+Similar behavior (called "lurking") arises also in the case of on-line communities where users' active participation is of critical importance.

-Figure 1: The different layers of required user cooperation
+Fig. 1.
+The different layers of required user cooperation.

-Moreover, additional incentive issues arise when users should contribute themselves to the implementation of the required management functionality at different layers (e.g. build routing tables or reply to service queries).
+Moreover, additional incentive issues arise when users should contribute themselves to the implementation of the required management functionality at different layers (e.g., build routing tables or reply to service queries).
 Clearly, the need to take all these different decisions and potential selfish strategies into account makes the design of suitable incentive mechanisms a very challenging task, which would lead to a conceptually complicated game theory problem.
-Finally, relying on the limited skills of normal users concerning the tampering of software is not safe, since hacked versions could be made easily available in the Internet.
-This means that, even if a suitable protocol was implemented in the corresponding software (e.g. in the case of power control), incentives to steer people to follow this protocol would still be necessary.
+Finally, relying on the limited skills of normal users for tampering the software is not safe, since hacked versions could be made easily available in the Internet.
+This means that, even if a suitable protocol was implemented in the corresponding software (e.g., in the case of power control), incentives to steer users to follow this protocol would still be necessary.